Muthu-Mariyappan/Bloomfilter-vavr-mybatis-with-springboot/README.md

 #### Vavr

-Vavr is functional library for java, which provides null check, immutable object collections, tuples and more This project demo's the use of Option class from vavr for null check
+Vavr is functional library for java, which provides null check, immutable object collections, tuples and more.
+This project demo uses the Option class from vavr, for null check

 For more details